 Non-steroidal anti-inflammatory drugs (NSAIDs)

 NSAIDs can ease pain and relieve swelling in the joints.
 Some tablets have a slow-release formulation, which can help with night-time pain and morning stiffness.
-NSAIDs are also available as gels that can be applied to the painful area.
+NSAIDs also are available as gels that can be applied to the painful area.

-NSAIDs can sometimes have side effects.
+NSAIDs sometimes have side effects.
 Doctors can reduce this risk by prescribing the lowest possible dose for the shortest possible time.
 Serious side effects associated with NSAIDs include stomach bleeding, heart attack, and stroke.

 Paracetamol is a painkiller that doctors often recommend if NSAIDs are unsuitable.
 It is particularly useful just before physical activity to keep pain to a minimum.